pangeacyber/pangea-multipass/README.md

         return filtered
 ```

-`get_filter()` method will return a `MetadataFilter` to be used in LlamaIndex or Langchain retriever filters.
-In this case it request all the permission of all the files, so it's not performing for really long dataset.
-It's recommended to use `filter` so only are requested those files of interest to the current prompt.
+`get_filter()` method will return a `MetadataFilter` to be used in LlamaIndex or LangChain retriever filters.
+In this case it requests all permissions of all files, so it's not performant for really large datasets.
+It's recommended to use `filter` so that only files that are of interest to the current prompt are requested.

 ```python
     def get_filter(